cjus/hydra-aws-docker-article/README2.md

 Our end-goal is to build an eight-node cluster accessible via an Amazon Application Load Balancer (ALB).
 Our cluster will accept HTTP traffic and load balance between three master nodes which host our service-aware Application API Gateway, [HydraRouter](https://github.com/flywheelsports/hydra-router).
 HydraRouter, itself a microservice, will be the only service listening on port 80.
 It's responsible for routing service calls to individual services within the cluster.

 Hydra-router will only run on master nodes 01 - 03, which are directly accessible via the ALB.
 Our microservices will run on worker nodes 01-05.
 Services running on worker nodes will not publish ports for use outside of the network that the container is running in.

 <img src="./swarm-roles.png" alt="swarm roles" width="600px" />

 Referring to the above diagram, the master nodes in the Ingress network communicate with one another in support of high availability.
 If one master node dies, another is elected the active master.
-We can also scale up or down as required.
+We can also scale the cluster adding and removing machines as required.

 Each Hydra-router running inside of a master node can communicate with microservices running in containers on the service network.
 Additionally, each service can communicate with the outside world (external API services) and with its internal peers.

-Using [Docker swarm mode](https://docs.docker.com/engine/swarm/#feature-highlights), we'll be able to scale our services with a simple command.
-We'll also be able to add and remove EC2 instances participating in a swarm and redistribute our services accordingly.
+Using [Docker swarm mode](https://docs.docker.com/engine/swarm/#feature-highlights), we'll be able to deploy and scale our services using simple commands.
+When adding and removing EC2 instances participating in a swarm, Docker will redistribute our services accordingly.

+It's really hard to see all this working and not be impressed with Docker.

 ### AWS setup

 We're going to use Amazon Web Services.
 Just as in the first part of this series, I have to assume that you're somewhat familiar with AWS.
 You should be comfortable creating EC2 instances and connecting to them using SSH.

-Our initial goal with AWS is to be able to launch machine instances from the command line.
+Our initial goal with AWS will be to launch machine instances from the command line.
 In preparation for this, we'll first create a new [IAM role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) for a programmatic user with `AmazonEC2FullAccess` credentials.

 > <img src="./IAM_Management_Console.png" alt="swarm roles" width="600px" />